-There were concerns before its implementation in Scotland that the presumption could lead to community orders becoming more punitive, with greater requirements loaded on to the individual to serve as a greater punishment, thus increasing the vii.
-In June 2019, Members of the Scottish Parliament voted 83 to 26 in favour of extending the presumption against short sentences to sentences of 12 months or less.
+There were concerns before its implementation in Scotland that the presumption could lead to community orders becoming more punitive, with greater requirements loaded on to the individual to serve as a greater punishment, thus increasing the likelihood of breach and them ultimately ending up in custody.

-The key facts, the impact on the voluntary sector and an update on sentencing policy November 2019 likelihood of breach and them ultimately ending up in custody.
 There were also concerns that the move would lead to up-tariffing where sentencers would give higher custodial sentences in order to ensure a person still went to custody.